Table of Contents Show

 Freezing: Let cool completely in an airtight freezer.
 Put the bag in the freezer to ensure that it freezes evenly.
 Then freeze overnight and then go back for use.

 Store-bought Teriyaki sauce can last up to 3 years.
 It will depend on the brand and the contents.
-But this is the average time period.
+But this is the average period.

 5.2.
-How to Make Teriyaki Sauce With 3 Ingredients
+Make Teriyaki Sauce With 3 Ingredients

 - Soy sauce

 - Corn starch

 - Whisk properly to combine the corn starch.

 - Cook it on medium heat.
 Cook till the sauce thickens.

 Other than the basic ingredients, a few others can be added for flavor, health benefits, and just because you like them!

 Here are some of the additional flavor boosters that you can add to your Teriyaki sauce: